Help is on the way!

 It can be tough to tell the difference between the normal challenges of aging and signs that your parent might be struggling with their mental health.
 You know them best, so you’re in a unique position to notice subtle shifts.
 Paying attention to changes in their mood, behavior, and even physical health can help you understand if they might benefit from talking to a professional.
 These signs aren’t a diagnosis, but they are important clues that suggest it might be time to explore getting them some support.

-Look for Emotional and Behavioral Changes
+Key Emotional and Behavioral Changes to Watch For

 One of the most direct signs is a change in your parent’s emotional state or daily habits.
 Many seniors grapple with feelings of sadness or loneliness, but persistent irritability, frequent crying, or a generally flat mood can signal something more serious, like depression.
 You might also notice they’ve stopped doing things they once enjoyed.
 Did they give up their weekly card game, neglect their garden, or lose interest in their favorite TV shows?
 Sometimes, changes in routine, like skipping baths or meals, are also a red flag.
 These shifts can indicate they’re feeling overwhelmed or are having trouble with the aging process.